 Another interesting fact-- she always ate testicles for breakfast.
 I think that sent a very strong message.

-#While I was writing the book #Komodo Dragon, a story about a little girl stranded on an island with a dragon hunting her, I learned some scary facts.
+#While I was writing the book Dragons and Pirates, a story about a little girl stranded on an island with a dragon hunting her, I learned some scary facts.

 The worst to me is how the dragons take down large prey such as wildebeests.
 Because their saliva has more than 50 strains of bacteria it nips or bites a large animal on the leg.
 The bite is infected, the animal slowly dies from the infection and the dragon follows it until it is down.
 They are so toxic that they don't decompose in a normal way and can die and simply appear to be asleep.